RichardSWheatley/GettingAndCleaningData/README.md

  > - Its activity label.
  > - An identifier of the subject who carried out the experiment.

-Inside the folder _UCI HAR Dataset_ from the zip file above is a README.txt fiel that explains more of the contents.
+Inside the folder _/UCI HAR Dataset/_ from the above zip file above is a README.txt file that explains more about the contents.

 **run_analysis.R** performs the following functions on the data found in the zip file and collected in the study